 But, there is an easier way in with sleep.

-Hygiene factors like keeping a cold, dark, and quiet room and sleeping on the right mattress are easy ways to create better sleep.
+Hygiene factors like keeping a cold, dark, and quiet room are easy ways to create better sleep.
 When you can combine good hygiene with routines that naturally expose you to less unnatural blue light, sleep will become less mysterious and your confidence to sleep will rise tremendously.

 Getting Enough Sunlight

 Sunlight is important because it’s what allows your body to naturally make melatonin and set your sleep clock, when blue light from a.m. sunlight reaches the pituitary gland.

 However, another value of being outside in unfiltered sunlight is that you aren’t being exposed to too much blue light by default.
 Being outside means you aren’t in front of a blue lit computer, and it also means you aren’t behind your car or kitchen window.

 Yes even though it’s a natural light source, when sunlight is filtered by glass, UV light becomes partially blocked but blue light isn’t, exposing your eyes to more blue light than you were evolved to see.

 Opening a window, even slightly, can help let in more UV light and bring a healthier balance of blue.

 Wearing blue blocker glasses at night is the easiest and most effective way to prevent blue light from interfering with sleep.
 It’s necessary to block either 400 - 500nm of light or 400- 550nm of light.
 Blocking these frequencies will block all of the blue light spectrum and most of the green light spectrum too, giving the lenses an amber or red tint.

 When wearing top of the line blue blockers like Dormi's, blue light can’t enter the brain through the eye and confuse your sleep clock.
 Your sleep clock stays on time and your pineal gland is able to release an abundant amount of melatonin.